fluxninja/aperture/docs/content/sdk/java/netty.md

 :::info API Key

 You can create an API key for your project in the Aperture Cloud UI.
-For detailed instructions on locating API Keys, please refer to the [API Keys][api-keys] section.
+For detailed instructions on locating API Keys, refer to the [API Keys][api-keys] section.

 :::